sinantalhakosar/ocean-vessel-tracker/po-fe-react-ts/README.md

 My Proposal: Understand the MapBox more clear and use it (defined properties/options) in proper way

+#### Renew need on each upload
+Problem: Everytime before uploading the file, refresh needed

+My Proposal: Removing the value for `<input>` element might help.

 #### Uploaded data size
 Problem: When any one tried to upload huge file, BE will throw `payload is huge` error.